AMSP-04/NETN-AIS/NETN-AIS.md

 | 24 | **Static Data Report**.
 The equivalent of Message Type 5 for ships using Class B equipment.
 They are also used to associate an MMSI with a name on either class A or class B equipment.
 This message type may be in part A or part B format.
 According to the standard, parts A and B are expected to be broadcast in adjacent pairs. |
 | 27 | **Long Range AIS Broadcast message**.
 This message type is primarily intended for long-range detection of AIS Class A equipped vessels (typically by satellite).
 This message has similar content to Messages 1, 2 and 3, but the total number of bits is compressed to allow for increased propagation delays associated with long-range detection. |

-## Class parameters
+## AIS Message Class parameters

-Many of the class parameters in the NETN-AIS FOM module are optional.
+Many of the `AisMessage` class parameters in the NETN-AIS FOM module are optional.
 For each optional parameter, a default value is defined that can be assumed by the receiving HLA federate application if no parameter value is provided.

 For example, to transmit a **Position Report Class A** message, only the following parameters are required: